 What does variable assignment (x = 5) mean at the hardware level?
 What is x, really?
 How is the number 5 represented in hardware?
 How does addition actually happen?
 And how did the result end up on my screen?!!

 At the end of the day, a computer is just a collection of hardware chips and wires.

 How can a computer really understand your code? and execute it flawlessly?

 The fact of the matter is, your code is just the tip of the iceberg.
-There are a lot of other layers under your code that together make the whole thing works the way you expect it to work.
+There are a lot of other layers under your code.
+Together, they make the whole thing work the way you expect it to work.

 A programmer unravels this magic.

 At this level, you need a solid understanding of all the layers of the stack starting from your code, all the way down to the hardware layer.